amosbastian/template/README.md

 ## About this project

-I used this as a way to play around with the new Next.js app directory, so it is more than likely that things aren't optimal / implemented correctly, so **keep this in mind if you decide to fork it**
+I used this as a way to play around with the new Next.js app directory, so it is more than likely that things aren't optimal / implemented correctly, so **keep this in mind if you decide to fork it and use it for a real app**

-If you encounter something that's broken, you can message me [@amosbastian](https://twitter.com/amosbastian) or create an issue here
+If you encounter something that's broken, you can message me [@amosbastian](https://twitter.com/amosbastian) or create an issue here.
+Contributions are also very much welcome! 😁

 ## Features